-A grenade then exploded just 10 feet away from him, knocking him unconscious.
-According to Mike Day, when he woke up roughly a minute later, he managed to kill two of the fighters with his pistol.
+A grenade exploded just 10 feet away, knocking him unconscious.
+According to Mike Day, when he woke up roughly a minute later, he killed two fighters with his pistol.

 “Upon entering that doorway, they all just opened up on me.
 It felt like somebody was beating me up with sledgehammers,” Day said.